Everyone would prefer to be debt free, but borrowing money isn’t always negative. Do you know the difference between good and bad debt?

 The Australian Securities and Investments Commission estimates the nation owes approximately $32 billion of credit card debt.

 Professional financial advisers can help you manage your money more effectively, but for now, let’s examine some examples of ‘helpful’ versus ‘hindering’ debt.

 Helpful debt may sound like an oxymoron, but there are plenty of ways borrowing can help you prepare for the future.

 Educational debt: Whether it’s higher education, an apprenticeship or other education and training courses, learning the skills and qualifications you need to further your career comes at a cost.
 But this is an excellent opportunity to invest in a potentially lucrative asset – you!

-Investment loans: whether it is for an investment property, share portfolio or other income generating asset, the positive side of investment debt is that the interest is deductable from your total taxable income for the year.
+Investment loans: whether it is for an investment property, share portfolio or other income-generating asset, the positive side of investment debt is that the interest is deductible from your total taxable income for the year.
 It also means you are able to gain more exposure to income or capital growth than you would be able to access via cash only.

 Business loans: Many people dream of running their own business, as it can provide work-life flexibility, a chance to grow wealth and a sense of personal fulfilment.
 Set-up costs can be considerable, however, and many start-ups don’t turn a profit in their first year, so you’ll likely need to borrow money to get the ball rolling.

 Debt recycling allows you to repay your home loan and invest for the future at the same time; turning bad debt into good debt.
 Read more.